Wolseley Hornet six: Duke of Gloucester

 The Times reported the Duke of Gloucester had taken delivery of a 1934 saloon model Wolseley Hornet, earlier examples of which he had had for the past two years.
-The Duke specially commented on two features, the syncromesh gearbox and the enclosed spare wheel.
+The Duke specially commented on two features, the synchromesh gearbox and the enclosed spare wheel.

 Hornet Special

 Two sporting versions were sold only as Hornet Special "rolling" chassis.
 The first with Hornet's 1271cc engine, the last with a Wolseley Fourteen 1604cc engine.
 They were sometimes referred to as Special Speed chassis.
 Saloon and Tickford coupé as well as sporting bodies were fitted.
 Later cars had a large S mounted on the radiator cap with a small H for hornet in its lower section, the S shaped to be like a striking snake or a preening swan.

 1271cc engine

 The new Special chassis was announced 18 April 1932.
 It had twin carburettors, higher compression (domed pistons) and numerous smaller modifications including a revised exhaust system (triple-piped manifold —2 inch pipe to the straight-through silencer), duplex valve springs, metal universal joints in the propeller shaft, three inches wider front track and specially large 12-inch brake drums.
 The long flexible gear-lever was replaced by a remote control and a small short-travel lever.
 Special front (3 inches wider track at 3" 9") and rear axles were supplied with the saloon's large-hub stud-fixed Magna wire-wheels.
 Small knock-on hubs in Rudge-Whitworth wheels were optional and usually preferred.

 A particularly large speedometer (a quick-reading five inch dial), matching engine revolution counter, and ten inch headlights were supplied as part of the complete kit for the coachbuilder.
 The large headlights were supported by braced mountings included in the kit.

 In the autumn of 1933 to improve its breathing the engine was given a cross-flow head with inlet and exhaust manifolds on opposing sides.
 The block casting was redesigned to increase its stiffness and the Special received the long wheelbase underslung chassis and other modifications of the saloon including freewheel.